 “Lucas.”

-But something raw and reckless had been building in him all day, sharpened by the memory of the traffic light and by the unbearable performance of gratitude happening in his own house.
+But something raw and reckless had been building in him all day, sharpened by that strange sentence at the traffic light and by the unbearable spectacle of rich people discussing generosity under crystal lights.

 The room quieted.